MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-first-overview.md

 ## Organizations **<span class="underline">without</span>** Skype for Business or Lync server

-This starting point assumes that your organization does not utilize Skype for Business or Lync server currently and Teams will be your first application in Office 365.
+This starting point assumes that your organization does not utilize Skype for Business or Lync server currently and Teams will be your first application in Microsoft 365 or Office 365.
 The following table details high level configuration and end user capabilities for Teams for core services.

 <table>
 <thead>